 Country Mouse: Ash has a bit of culture shock the first time he goes to a city, even feeling a bit claustrophobic.

 Dark and Troubled Past: Ash himself, but but James and Jessie as well.
-Mentioned within fic to had been tortured to the point of catatonia in the past.
+Mentioned within fic to have been tortured to the point of catatonia in the past.

 Freudian Excuse: Used with some villainous characters.
 However, it is not used to justify or excuse their actions, but to explain why they got where they are.
 The heroes - and the narrative itself - show no pity for these people, because they're aren't sympathetic-by-design just for having sad backstories.

-Great Escape: Mareep and Ash's flight from a pack of growlithes and houndhooms.
+Great Escape: Mareep and Ash's flight from a pack of Growlithes and Houndooms.

-Great Offscreen War: Takes a bit of Pokemon Fanon in that there was a war that effected Kanto and the rest of the world, which completed destroyed centralized governments and the reason towns act more like city-states.
-It's the reason why people can become pokemon trainers at age 10 in Kanto, which is considered quite strange in other regions.
+Great Offscreen War: Takes a bit of Pokémon Fanon in that there was a war that affected Kanto and the rest of the world, which completely destroyed centralized governments and the reason towns act more like city-states.
+It's the reason why people can become Pokémon trainers at age 10 in Kanto, which is considered quite strange in other regions.
 It's also the reason why in some cities, the age of consent is 14 to promote population growth.